MinaProtocol/mina/rfcs/0005-issue-labels.md

 # Detailed design
 [detailed-design]: #detailed-design

-Here are the categories of issue label:
+Here are the categories of issue label.
+Each label is composed of the category name and the label name.
+For example, `area-snark` or `priority-critical`.

-- "Area".
+- `area-`.
 This narrows general area of the codebase or feature that this issue impacts.

   - `snark`